TESTIMONIES

 Testimonials:

-Andrea Rayner (Children Home Coordinator)
+Andrea Rayner (Children's Home Coordinator)

-In March, 2019 I was blessed to visit Uganda with Patrick and his team, this was my first trip to Africa.
+In March 2019, I was blessed to visit Uganda with Patrick and his team; this was my first trip to Africa.
 What a beautiful country!
 It was an eye-opening and life-changing trip.
 We first visited Entebbe, where we were welcomed with songs from the Giving Hope choir.
-In Entebbe we visited families and spent time at the Goshen church.
-We also spent time at Kyaka Il Refugee Settlement where | had the opportunity to meet with many children and to assist Teresa Hunter, a member of our team, in teaching a women's health class.
-We met with a group of widows who were determined to provide for their children and had started a small business. | realized these women and children are concerned by the same things we are concerned by in Canada.
-Am | a good wife, a good mother, a good daughter?
-Something isn't right with my health, how can | fix it?
-How do | provide for my family?
-I'm in a bad situation how do | get out?
-I'm in a good situation, how do | hang onto it?
-During our trip | was reminded of the Beatles song, / Get by with a Little Help from My Friends.
-Now | have friends 13,000 miles away! | travelled to the other side of the world to realize we are all looking for the same things, we are having the same conversations, and feeling the same emotions.
+In Entebbe, we visited families and spent time at the Goshen church.
+We also spent time at Kyaka Il Refugee Settlement, where I had the opportunity to meet with many children and assisted Teresa Hunter, a member of our team, in teaching a women's health class.
+We met with a group of widows who were determined to provide for their children and had started a small business.
+I realized these women and children are concerned about the same things we are concerned about in Canada.
+Am I a good wife, a good mother, a good daughter?
+Something isn't right with my health; how can I fix it?
+How do I provide for my family?
+I'm in a bad situation; how do I get out?
+I'm in a good situation; how do I hang onto it?
+During our trip, I was reminded of the Beatles song, "Get by with a Little Help from My Friends."
+Now I have friends 13,000 miles away!
+I travelled to the other side of the world to realize we are all looking for the same things—we are having the same conversations and feeling the same emotions.
 A wound, regardless of how deep, needs healing.
 Meeting and spending time with such wonderful, giving people has helped me to see the needs of those around me more clearly.
 Now it's time for me to help my friends.
 We hope to return to Uganda soon.
-We are planning to open a children's home that will accommodate 24 children and three adults in the beginning of 2020.
+We are planning to open a children's home that will accommodate up to 24 children and three adults at the beginning of 2020.

-Murray H (Director / Co-choir)
+Murray H (Director / Co-chair)

 Jennifer Banas (Medical Counselor & Representative)

 It was such an honor to be back in Uganda in March after being away for more than 10 years.
 This time, I was there in the capacity of pastor and counsellor.
 The time spent with the families in Kampala and in the camps had a tremendous impact on me.
 The people truly became family to me, and I carry them in my heart and memory now.
-I walked away very sure of how to move forward as an organization to support the refugees well, and how to give them hope for their futures.
+I walked away very sure of how to move forward as an organization to support the refugees well and how to give them hope for their futures.

 Life as a refugee is the most difficult.
 In terms of vulnerable populations, they are truly the most vulnerable.
 After fleeing war, abuse, terror and poverty, they land in the refugee camp.
 They often only come with the clothes on their backs, traumatized and malnourished.
 Once in the camp, they are handed a machete, a few bags of food and a tent and are told to clear land where they will live in their tents.
 Often, refugees live in the camps for many years, even decades.
-There is no clean water, minimal access to food, and most distressing, very little medical care.
-Mothers told me story after story of giving birth on the side of the road as they attempted to walk to the only medical clinic, which is 70km away.
+There is no clean water, minimal access to food, and, most distressing, very little medical care.
+Mothers told me story after story of giving birth on the side of the road as they attempted to walk to the only medical clinic, which was 70km away.
 Those who are ill from Malaria, Typhoid, and Cholera/diarrhea (due to unclean water and unsanitary living conditions) cannot manage to make the distance due to weakness.
-Women and children are especially vulnerable as, the walk to the clinic often is unsafe.
+Women and children are especially vulnerable as the walk to the clinic often is unsafe.
 I had women of all ages begging me to help find a resolution to this.

 What amazed me was the level of resilience, hope and gratitude that was present in the people despite their immense challenges.
 They welcomed us with open arms, thanked us for giving of our time and resources and were buoyed by our promises of building a medical clinic right next to the camp.
 We had the honor of breaking ground and seeing the first bit of soil turned over in preparation for the foundation to be laid.
 It was a momentous occasion; I could envision all the mommas giving birth in the safe, well-equipped maternity ward.
 I felt encouraged at the thought of all the malaria patients receiving meds and nutrients while they stayed in the overnight beds.
 I cannot wait till we can offer trauma counselling in the therapy rooms.
-Imagine the impact the operation theater will have on those who have not had proper care for their wounds.
-The quality of life in the camp will increase powerfully due to presence of this medical clinic.
-It will be a source of health, but also a source of hope.
+Imagine the impact the operation theatre will have on those who have not had proper care for their wounds.
+The quality of life in the camp will increase powerfully due to the presence of this medical clinic.
+It will be a source of health but also a source of hope.

 As we move forward in the building of the clinic, donations are welcomed.
 We have successfully completed Phase I of the building project; the Foundation Stage.
 Stage II brings us the walls and roof.
 I’m feeling both eager and anxious to see the clinic built and operational.
 I’m acutely aware of the lives that are lost every day that the clinic remains unbuilt.
 As one who walked within the camp and heard the stories of the people, I am so grateful to you for your giving towards our phase II.
 Every bit you give brings hope for the future; thank you!